Call 911

 • Conducts daily canvassing of City streets and subways

-• Responds rapidly to requests for homeless assistance made to NYC311
+• Responds rapidly to requests for homeless assistance made to 311

 • Provides a case management system to monitor those who are mentally ill with a history of violent behaviors

-During Code Blue or Code Red, outreach teams check on people who live on the streets and in the subway more frequently.
+During Code Blue, Code Red, and Code Grey, outreach teams check on people who live on the streets and in the subway more frequently.
 Homeless people may also stay at any Department of Homeless Services shelter or drop-in center without going through the normal intake process.

 Code Blue